bytebodger/blog/demonization-of-php.md

 So... with the help of virtualization, PHP became possibly the first programming language that was readily offered _to the masses_ to create dynamic web pages.
 Because once virtualization gained a solid foothold, a lotta folks who were signing up for their first virtual hosting environment found that the "server" came preinstalled with PHP (and the embyronic beginnings of MySQL).

-Now I understand that if we are to adhere strictly to literal timelines, Perl preceeded PHP - by a good bit.
+Now I understand that if we're to adhere strictly to literal timelines, Perl preceeded PHP - by a good bit.
 But I would stridently argue that PHP was the first "truly-internet" language that fostered widespread adoption of dynamic HTML.
 To put it another way:  The first "script kiddies" didn't cut their teeth on Perl.
 They got their feet wet in PHP.

+So I dove in.  _Somehow_...
+I made it work.
+I wrote a _crap-ton_ of thoroughly-embarrasing code.
+But somehow, some way, I managed to make it all "work" at the time.